 SR TheMveMnt: I was like 15 when I started rapping, but I started taking it real serious when I started to make some more money.
 I was 16 [years old] when I was making a nice amount of money for a 16 year old.
 I was like, Shit, I want to hit the studio.
 The first time in the studio it was a closet, and I was like, Damn bro, I wonder what it would feel like to be in a real studio.

 So, that was my motivation.
 More to say of I can make this shit bigger than what it looked like right now.
 I took that shit all the way and I’m doing that shit even more.
 Every day, all year, every year I’m doing something bigger, something more, even behind the scenes.
 The behind the scenes be bigger than the screen.

 Kulture Vulturez: Basically staying consistent over time helped you build your fanbase?

 SR TheMveMnt: Yeah, man, consistency is the whole key of everything.
 Staying consistent and staying ready, always showing up, doing your part.
 That’s the best thing to do to make sure anything work out.
 You can manifest everything you want if you just stay consistent.

 Kulture Vulturez: Break down your music?
 How do you choose the concepts and themes from your songs?
 Real life or how you feel at the time.

-SR TheMveMnt: Real life, how I feel, what I’m going through, experiences, past experiences, friends, foes, anybody that I’ve been to cross paths with.
-It’s really just making a story off of my background, off what I grew up with, what I seen growing up, what I noticed, what I didn’t want to be around and what I did endure.
+SR TheMveMnt: Real life, how I feel, what I’m going through, experiences, past experiences, friends, foes, anybody that I’ve cross paths with.
+It’s really just making a story off of my background, off what I grew up with, what I seen growing up, what I noticed, what I didn’t want to be around, and what I did endure.
 I definitely dabbled in some shit.
-I definitely f***ed with the streets.
+I definitely f*** with the streets.
 I was having fun with that shit, and I made a lot of money with [the streets].
 Had a lot of homies, had a lot of everything really.
 I was street famous at one point.

 SR TheMveMnt – Drake in 06